 How to Create and Sell AI Prompt Packs

-You've been using AI tools to make your life easier.
-What if you packaged that knowledge up and sold it?
-AI prompt packs are one of the fastest-growing digital product categories right now — and they are genuinely the most beginner-friendly product you can create, because the "work" is something you're probably already doing for free.
+AI prompt packs are one of the fastest-growing digital product categories right now — and they are genuinely the most beginner-friendly product you can create, because the "work" is something you are probably already doing for free.

 No design degree.
 No technical skills.
 No existing audience required.
-If you know how to write a useful prompt for Midjourney, ChatGPT, or any other AI tool — you have the raw material for a digital product people are actively searching for and buying.
+If you know how to write a useful prompt for Midjourney, ChatGPT, or any other AI tool, you have the raw material for a digital product people are actively searching for and buying.

-Here's the complete beginner's guide to creating and selling AI prompt packs in 2026.
+Here is the complete beginner's guide to creating and selling AI prompt packs in 2026.

-- Easy to bundle — combine multiple packs for a higher-ticket product
+- Easy to bundle — combine multiple packs for a higher-ticket product later

-- Perfect for MRR — buyers can resell the pack and your reach multiplies
+- Perfect for MRR — buyers can resell the pack and your reach multiplies without more work from you

-The difference between a prompt pack that sells and one that doesn't is specificity.
 "ChatGPT prompts" is too broad.
 "ChatGPT prompts for ADHD content creators who want to batch their Instagram content in one hour" is a product that speaks directly to a person with a real, urgent problem — and they will buy it.

 Think about your own AI usage.
 What prompts do you rely on constantly?
 What results have you gotten that surprised you or saved you hours?
 What niche audience could you serve with those same prompts?
 The best prompt packs come from real, tested experience — not theoretical lists generated just to fill a PDF.
-Start with what you actually know.

 - Social media content: Reels hooks, Instagram captions, Pinterest descriptions, TikTok scripts